so city logo Delhi

 Picture Credits: dawn_jose

-This monastery is a beautiful and well-maintained structure and it does not charge anything from the visitors.
-Anyone can go inside and meditate, and photography is also not prohibited here unlike in some of the other religious locations.
+This monastery is a beautiful and well-maintained structure and it does not charge anything from its visitors.
+Anyone can go inside and meditate, and photography is also not prohibited here unlike in some other religious locations.
 But in exchange for this courtesy, it is a good idea to follow certain basic principles.
 For instance, you must remove footwear before going inside and also it is better not to speak very loudly or use the camera flash inside the room so as to avoid disturbing other visitors and monks.

 A Shopper’s Delight